-Exfoliating your skin with at-home serums and scrubs are great for maintenance between facial visits – but if you want to see WOW results, right here, right now – what you need is a chemical peel.
+Exfoliating your skin with at-home scrubs are great for maintenance between facial visits – but if you want to see WOW results, right here, right now – what you need is a chemical peel.

 So that you have your best chemical peel experience possible – we have put together a list of do’s and don’ts – just for you:

 Follow the advice of your skin care professional to find a gentle and effective chemical peel that is right for your skin.